-Participants will visit overseas partner institutions of the WISE Program to discuss global issues and solutions from the viewpoints of agriculture-industry collaboration and smart society, etc., based on scientific evidence in English.
-Through this program, students will develop the qualities of global professionals by understanding the local situation, making comparisons with their own countries, and interacting with graduate students, faculty members, and researchers at the overseas partner institutions.
+Students will voluntarily visit overseas partner institutions of the WISE Program to discuss global issues and solutions from the viewpoints of agriculture-industry collaboration and smart society, etc., based on scientific evidence in English.

+Through this activity, students will develop the qualities of global professionals by understanding the local situation, making comparisons with their own countries, and interacting with other graduate students, faculty members, and researchers at the overseas partner institutions.